NUbots/NUbots/module/behaviour/skills/Getup/README.md

 ## Emits

-* `extension::ExecuteScriptByName` to run stand scripts
+* `extension::ExecuteScriptByName` to run getup and stand scripts
 * `message::motion::ExecuteGetup` instigates a getup
 * `message::motion::KillGetup` stops a getup
 * `utility::behaviour::ActionPriorities` signals when the module's priority changes